EndianTribe/Reconcile-Website/content/en/employers/index.md

 **Location Preference**: remote or in person in Las Vegas.
 Unfortunately I am unable to relocate.

 **Immigration Status**: US permanent resident.
-Can work for almost everybody in the US except the federal government and its contractors.
+Can work for almost everybody in the US.

 ## For Software Engineers and Teams

 You can find my app available for [internal testing on Google Play Store here](https://play.google.com/apps/internaltest/4701718537664687824).

-*If you would like to try the app out, please get in touch through the recruiter so I can add you to the list.*
+*If you would like to try the app out, please get in touch through the recruiter so I can add you to the list to enable access.*

 To get an idea of my app's functionality and user interface, check out my [notes to internal testers](https://reconcile.endiantribe.com/docs/under_the_hood/internal-testing/).